lauslim12/intract-hotel-system/README.md

 * Copy the repository into the `htdocs` folder in XAMPP or any other local host web server that you have.
 * Import the `.sql` file that is located in the `assets/dev` folder.
 * Use `composer install` to resolve PHP dependencies.
 If you do not install this, then you can't use the REST API.
+* Use `npm install` to install all Node dependencies.
+If you do not install this, then you can't use the Admin Panel.
-* Make sure to be connected to the Internet, because I used Content Delivery Networks for jQuery, React, and Bootstrap.
+* Make sure to be connected to the Internet, because I used Content Delivery Networks for jQuery, and Bootstrap.
 * Register an account to be used at the website.
 * Done.